 “Pasta con le Sarde,” or pasta with anchovy filets.
 It is often made with wild fennel, fresh anchovies, raisins, pine nuts, and finished off with some toasted breadcrumbs, although each province in Sicily has a slight local variation.
 The dish features a contrast of seemingly conflicting flavors that somehow come together on the palate, giving you a strong sensorial sample of the culinary and cultural mosaic that is Sicily.

-April.
-The air is fresh and spring flowers abound.
+April: The air is fresh and spring flowers abound.
 Easter week, when colorful processions take place all over Sicily, is a famously popular and festive time to visit.

-People think of Sicily as a small island that can be seen easily in just a few days to a week.
-Don’t be fooled by Google Maps: It takes several hours to cross from one side of the island to the other.
+People think of Sicily as a small island that can be seen easily in just a few days.
+Don’t be fooled by Google Maps: It can take several hours to cross from one side of the island to the other, or even to get from town to town.
 For shorter holidays, base yourself in one spot and don’t try to see or do too much.
 I think that seeing less and experiencing more is always a good rule of thumb.
 If you have a week to ten days, I suggest starting in Palermo, making your way through the heart of Sicily to the southeastern part of the island and departing from Catania.
-If you have two to three weeks, add in the Wild West of Sicily (Trapani, Marsala, and Menfi), or a few days in the Aeolian Islands.
+If you have two to three weeks, add in the “Wild West” of Sicily (Trapani, Marsala, and Menfi), or a few days in the Aeolian Islands.

-Tipping is not expected of locals, but it is somewhat expected of foreigners though well below the 15 to 20 percent range.
-If a bill comes to €36.50, you might just leave €40, or a couple of euros.
-For a coffee or gelato, leave no more than 50 cents.
+Tipping is not expected of locals, but it is somewhat expected of foreigners—though well below the usual 15 to 20 percent range.
+Rounding up the bill at a restaurant or leaving some change at a café will suffice.

 All of our drivers, guides, and office staff uses WhatsApp to communicate, so it’s a great way for you to stay in touch with all of us en-route as well.